7 Things You Need to Start a Money Transfer Business

 Whether you’re operating a physical location or an entirely online remittance business, you would need remittance software.
 Remittance software is an application that allows you to manage your money transfer business all in one place.
 It manages the transfer of funds from senders to receivers, facilitates the exchange of money in different currencies, applies exchange rates, handles payout between different subsidiaries, and provides transaction reports and reconciliations.

 It is important to note that securing excellent remittance software makes a huge difference in your business.
 Remittance software like the Money Transfer Application (MTA) performs all functions required to run a remittance business and much more while offering cutting-edge technology services such as anti-money laundering and fraud detection, at the same time.

 MTA also allows you to offer bill payments and mobile money services to customers across the globe.
 This software expands your business horizon, offering you more ways to earn from your business.
 Why limit yourself to providing money transfer services alone when you can help customers pay bills too?
-MTA is customizable, which means it can be molded to suit your business model or size; whether you operate a small shop, a low-tech medium-sized MTO, or a large organization.
-The software can be accessed on any computer device via the cloud or downloaded as a mobile app (Andriod and iOS).
+MTA is customizable, which means it can be moulded to suit your business model or size; whether you operate a small shop, a low-tech medium-sized MTO, or a large organization.
+The software can be accessed on any computer device via the cloud or downloaded as a mobile app (Android and iOS).

 When selecting a remittance software, consider how efficient your business would look when MTA is running in the background.

 The actual ‘putting of feet into the water’ starts with obtaining the license to operate as an authorized money transfer entity.
 Depending on your country of operation, the process of obtaining a license is often not all roses.
 In the UK, it takes about 3 months to obtain a license after jumping several hurdles.